Benefits & Discount

 NJ Transit Reduced Fare Coupons Reminder...

-Coupons are available from Christine at the Senior Center.
+Coupons are available from Caryl at the Senior Center.
 If you're a senior citizen 62 years of age or older you can get a coupon book for 50% off fares on bus and trains when you ride with NJ TRANSIT.
-See Christine for assistance with this program; if you are 62-64 you will fill out a NJ transit application with her.
+See Caryl for assistance with this program; if you are 62-64 you will fill out a NJ transit application with her.
 If you are over 65 you will just show your Medicare card and receive the coupons.

 Water and Sewer Senior /Disabled Deduction

-Any person residing in a dwelling owned by her/him to whom water and/or sewer services are charged may be eligible for a deduction it they are 65 or more years or less then 65 years of age and disabled according the Federal Social Security Act.
+Any person residing in a dwelling owned by her/him to whom water and/or sewer services are charged may be eligible for a 20% deduction if they are 65 or more years or less then 65 years of age and disabled according the Federal Social Security Act.
 Applications for customers already receiving discount will be mailed.